 Open Stance

 The open stance should be a last resort.
-This stance should only be used when you are either on the run, or have a ball hit at you so fast that you cannot turn.
-It is very hard to be balanced when you hit with the open stance.
-Along with this, it is hard to fully use your hips to hit the ball.
+This stance should only be used when you are on the run or have a ball hit you so fast that you cannot turn.
+It is tough to be balanced when you hit with the open stance.
+It is also hard to use your hips to hit the ball entirely.

-In this YouTube video, Sherif gives a detailed analysis of the different tennis hitting stances.
-He talks about each stance, and when each one should be used.
+In this YouTube video, Sherif provides a detailed analysis of the different tennis hitting stances.
+He discusses each stance and when it should be used.

 Interested in taking lessons?
 Contact The Wembley Club at (440)543-8171 or dave@wembleyclub.com!